zqmillet/BibTeXTools/Readme.md

 ## To Do
 * Add the function which can fetch the impact factor of entry according to the tag `ISSN`.
 * Add the function which can fetch the full paper of entry accroding to the tags `Doi`, `Url` or `Title`.
-* Add the funtion which can remove redundant entries.
+* Add the function which can remove redundant entries.

 ## License
 This project is licensed under the MIT License.
 See the [License.md](License.md) file for details.